Dave Gettleman out as Giants GM, says he is retiring

 AP Sports Writer

 EAST RUTHERFORD, N.J.
-(AP) — Dave Gettleman is out as the general manager of the New York Giants after a fourth straight double-digit losing season.
+(AP) — Dave Gettleman knew exactly what the struggling New York Giants needed in taking over as general manager in late 2017.

+The four-time Super Bowl champions needed some “hog mollies,” those big, mean road graders who opened holes for the running backs and gave quarterbacks time to throw.

+If a team has them, they have to chance to challenge.
+Add in a couple of hog mollies on the defensive side and a franchise can win a title.

 The Giants announced the 70-year-old Gettleman retired Monday, a day after New York (4-13) dropped its season finale 22-7 to Washington.
 It was the sixth straight loss and it ended a dismal, injury-plagued second season under coach Joe Judge.

 “It was a privilege to serve as the general manager of the New York Giants the last four years and to have spent so many years of my career with this franchise,” Gettleman said.
-“We obviously have not had the on-the-field success I expected, and that is disappointing.
-However, I have many fond memories here, including two Super Bowl victories, and I wish the team and organization only the best moving forward.
-There are many good people here who pour their souls into this organization.”
+“We obviously have not had the on-the-field success I expected, and that is disappointing.”

-Judge’s future with the Giants also is in question after the late swoon marked by inept offensive performances.
+Judge’s future also is in question after the late swoon marked by inept offensive performances, particularly the injury ravaged line.
 He plans to talk to team co-owners John Mara and Steve Tisch this week about returning for a third season.

-Defensive lineman Leonard Williams, quarterback Daniel Jones and cornerback Logan Ryan said Judge talked to the team Monday about preparing for next season, which some took as an indication he was coming back.
-The team has not confirmed he will be back.
+Defensive lineman Leonard Williams and quarterback Daniel Jones said Judge talked to the team Monday about preparing for next season, which some took as an indication he was coming back.
+The team has not confirmed that.

+“It’s obviously disappointing,” Williams said “But we know this is a big man’s league and is different from any other league.
+It’s competitive and and we obviously want to win.
+It’s been a tough day.
+I think exit days are always tough unless you won a Super Bowl.”

-The Giants went 19-46 during Gettleman’s tenure and were rarely in playoff contention in that period.
+The last time the Giants did that was in February 2012.
+They went 19-46 during Gettleman’s tenure and were rarely in playoff contention.
+They have made the playoffs once in the last decade.

-This past season was particularly hard to watch.
-The Giants came into the year with higher expectations coming off a 6-10 campaign that saw them close the season with a 5-3 run to finish second in the weak NFC East, a game behind Washington (7-9).
+This past season was hard to watch.
+The Giants had high expectations coming off a 6-10 campaign that saw them close with a 5-3 run to finish second in the weak NFC East, a game behind Washington (7-9).

 The anticipation grew in the offseason when New York signed playmaking wide receiver Kenny Golladay, drafted speedy receiver Kadarius Toney in the first round, and signed veteran tight end Kyle Rudolph to help with the blocking.